hewlett-packard-lovecraft/xhacks2021/README.md

 ## Makin' Crates
 Makin' Crates is an educational game to teach students calculus concepts like Optimization as well as the mindset of sustainability.
-The player is the owner of a crate factory, and must find the optimum crate size for maximum profit.
+The player has recently inherited his grandfather's wooden crate factory, and it's up to them to discover the optimum crate size.
 Happy optimizing!

 ## Demo Link
 https://hewlett-packard-lovecraft.github.io/xhacks2021/web/